Check The BookUP on Facebook for the latest news.

 4. Do people with a glass of wine in hand really just sit there and read a book?

-Sure, some people talk.
-But quite a few read and say after that it’s the most reading they’ve done in some time.
+Sure, people talk.
+But at some point everyone quiets down and just reads.
 In fact, studies have shown that a little background noise often helps you concentrate better than silence.
 We also supply earplugs.

 6. How can people find out when the next BookUP will be?